symfony/symfony-docs/security/user_checkers.rst

 .. warning::

-    Symfony calls user checkers on every authentication, not once per user.
-It calls them again each time a "remember me" cookie re-authenticates someone, on whatever URL they come back to, and it calls ``checkPostAuth()`` again on every :doc:`impersonation </security/impersonating_user>`.
-Write your
+    Symfony calls user checkers on every authentication, not only when users submit a login form.
+This includes every time a "remember me" cookie authenticates a user (on any URL of the application) and every request to a :ref:`stateless firewall <reference-security-stateless>`.
+Symfony also calls
+    ``checkPostAuth()`` every time someone
+    :doc:`impersonates a user </security/impersonating_user>`.
+Keep user
-    checkers so they hold in all of those cases: keep them cheap and free of side effects, and do not assume that the request is a login request.
+    checkers fast, don't use them to change the application state and don't assume that the current request is a login request.

-    To record something when a user logs in, such as a last-login date, listen to the :class:`Symfony\\Component\\Security\\Http\\Event\\LoginSuccessEvent`
-    event rather than writing to the database from a checker: a checker cannot tell a login from an impersonation.
-Listen to :class:`Symfony\\Component\\Security\\Http\\Event\\InteractiveLoginEvent`
-    instead to leave out "remember me" re-authentications.
-Throw an ``AccountStatusException`` to reject the user.
-The firewall handles any ``AuthenticationException`` the same way, but it does not catch anything else, so another exception becomes a 500 response.
+    For example, to store the last login date of users, listen to the :class:`Symfony\\Component\\Security\\Http\\Event\\LoginSuccessEvent`
+    instead, which Symfony doesn't dispatch when impersonating users.

 Enabling the Custom User Checker
 --------------------------------